0xSero/partisia-docs/docs/pbc-fundamentals/byoc/introduction-to-byoc.md

 ### How to deposit using the Bridge

 To make a deposit, you can use the [PBC Token Bridge](https://browser.partisiablockchain.com/bridge).
-Depending on whether the coin you want to transfer is a native coin (e.g. ETH or BNB) or a token based coin (e.g. USDC) the steps to transfer differ.
+Depending on whether the coin you want to transfer is a native coin (e.g. ETH or BNB) or a token based coin (e.g. WMPC or USDC) the steps to transfer differ.
 This is because tokens needs to be approved, such that the external BYOC contract is able to transfer the tokens for you.

 In practice, you can follow these steps: